F33RNI/GPT-Telegramus/README.md

 - `/draw YOUR REQUEST` - Request to DALLE
 - Or just type your request as message without `/gpt` command

 # This project is under development!
-English messages in future...